William Taylor

 Research Summary

-This thesis examines a contemporary strain of literary body horror that connects depictions of infrastructural breakdown, decay, and ruination to neomedieval and counter-modern systems of power, meaning, and resistance.
-I argue that this literature evidences the emergence of a specific minoritarian anti-modern imaginary, characterized by the development of an archetype that I term the queer barbarian.
-I aim to understand the extent to which this imaginary maps an emancipatory alternative to techno-authoritarian and neofeudal anti-modernities.
-To do so, I examine how the body is treated as an infrastructural component and source of energy in the texts, and how it thereby becomes a site of infrastructural rupture and transformation.
+Over the past half-decade, neofeudalism has gained traction as a conceptual device for describing and thinking through the present.
+This thesis investigates how, why, and to what effect a queer strain of literary body horror connects depictions of infrastructural ruin and transformation to neomedieval and counter-modern systems of power, meaning, and resistance.
+I argue that the primary texts fuse science-fiction and horror to simultaneously narrate and aid in enacting the decay of (trans)humanist futurity as a science-fictional imaginary.
+Simultaneously, I argue that the texts evidence the emergence of a specific minoritarian anti-modern imaginary, which I term queer barbarity.
+I argue that this imaginary is characterized by the deployment of the queer barbarian as an evolving archetype, and I examine the extent to which this imaginary maps an effective alternative to techno-authoritarian, neofeudal anti-modernities.
+My close reading of the primary texts applies Georges Bataille’s concept of 'base matter' and the psychoanalytic concept of the death drive, with a specific focus on how the body is assimilated as an infrastructural component and source of energy by different regimes, and how it thereby becomes a vehicle of infrastructural disruption and transformation.

 Core Research Areas